The Blacklist season 10: Filming and release

-Filming for the season started in September 2022, as was previously expected by location manager of the series Tom Scutro.
+Filming for the season started in September 2022.
 On October 6, filming for the 4th episode in the season, which is also 200th overall, was finished and celebrated with a special event at their set in Chelsea Piers, in which the Task Force headquarters are located.
+Filming for the final episode started on April 24, 2023 and concluded on May 1, with the closing ceremony held the same day.
+Filming for the series was finished hours before the beginning of 2023 writers strike which could have affected the show's further production.

-With the release of NBC’s fall schedule on May 26, 2022, it was revealed that the series would not air until midseason.
-Such move had only been implemented to season 6 before.
-On November 7, it was set that the series would premiere on Sunday, February 26, 2023, on 8:00 p.m..
+With the release of NBC's fall schedule on May 26, 2022, it was revealed that the series would not air until midseason.
+Such a move had only been implemented to season 6 before.
+On November 7, it was set that the series would premiere on Sunday, February 26, 2023, on 8:00 p.m.
 However, due to the network's increased interest to Found, a new drama originally set to air following The Blacklist, subsequent corrections to the midseason schedule were performed by NBC.
-The season's regular timeslot would be 10:00 p.m., following season 5 of revived Magnum P.I..
-Each episode would be available to stream on Peacock the next day after its initial release on NBC.
+The season's regular timeslot would be 10:00 p.m., following season 5 of the revived Magnum P.I..
+Starting with June 1, the series would be moving to Thursdays 8:00 p.m. timeslot while the series finale would air for two hours on July 13, 2023.
+Each episode would be available to stream on Peacock the next week after its initial release on NBC.